mileweb/docs-content-cdn/docs/portal/edge-configurations/managing-properties.md

 # Using Properties to Configure the Edge

 A "property" is a configuration of one or more hostnames (domains) that need to be deployed to the CDN360 edge servers.
 A property determines how you want the servers to obtain, cache, modify, and distribute your content to end users.
 The key elements of a property include:
-- Service hostname(s) to be accelerated.
+- Service hostname(s) to be accelerated
-- One or more origin servers.
+- One or more origin servers
-- Caching rules for different types of contents.
+- Caching rules for different types of contents
-- Modifications to the URL or HTTP header fields.
+- Modifications to the URL or HTTP header fields
-- Whether HTTPS is required, TLS certificates, and TLS protocol version.
+- Whether HTTPS is required, TLS certificates, and TLS protocol version

 ## Managing Properties